 Multicast Transformation in SSIS sends input data to multiple destination paths without applying any conditions or transformations.
 OR, SSIS multicast transformation takes ONE Input, makes the logical COPY of data, and passes the same data to multiple outputs.

 SSIS Multicast Transformation is very useful when applying different transformations on the same dataset in parallel.
 The primary function of it is to perform parallel processing.
 For instance, If we’re going to perform two types of transformations on the same dataset.
-Then use SSIS Multicast Transformation to make two copies of the same data.
-Next, on each copy, we can perform different transformations on each copy or load them into separate destinations.
+Then, use SSIS Multicast Transformation to make two copies of the same data in parallel.
+Next, we can perform different transformations on each copy or load them into separate destinations.

 Multicast Transformation in SSIS Example

-In this example, we use SSIS Multicast transformation to send the OLE DB source data (from Dimcustomers and Fact internet sales tables) to multiple destinations, such as Excel file and Text file using both Excel destination and Flat File destination.
+In this example, we use SSIS Multicast transformation to send the OLE DB source data (from Dimcustomers and Fact internet sales tables) to multiple destinations, such as Excel files and Text files, using Excel destination and Flat File destination.

 STEP 1: Drag and drop the data flow task from the SSIS toolbox to control flow and rename it Multicast Transformation.

-Double click on the data flow task will open the data flow tab.
+Double click on the data flow task, which will open the data flow tab.